namugach/dockit/docs/en/MANUAL.md

 ### Start Command

 The `start` command allows you to start containers.
-This is used to start existing containers.
+If a container doesn't exist, it will offer to create and start it automatically.

 Usage:
 ```bash